zlw9161/PKC/README.md

 ## Acknowledgements
-- The paper is under review, special thanks will be indicated after the final results
 - The Soft Dice loss is based on the code from <https://github.com/kornia/kornia/blob/master/kornia/losses/dice.py>
 - Thank [CARRADA dataset](https://arxiv.org/abs/2005.01456) for providing the Radar dataset.
 - Thank [MVRSS](https://arxiv.org/abs/2103.16214) for providing the basic model framework of multi-view RSS network.
 And we build our model using the basic framework of `mvrss` lib, our incremental modifications to the  `mvrss` code did not effect the TMVA-Net and MV-Net in MVRSS.
-- The paper is submitted to CVPR 2023, other special thanks will be mentioned after the final results.
+- The paper is accepted by CVPR 2023.
+The camera-ready paper for PKC is coming soon, and we will provide the long extension version on arxiv.
 ## License
 The PKC repo is released under the Apache 2.0 license.